Backflow Preventers vs Check Valves: What Is The Difference?

 Need Sump Pump Help?
 Call Our Nationwide Team At (888) 831-2879!

-Backflow Preventer or Check Valve?
+Backflow Preventer VS Check Valve?

 Backflow preventers and check valves serve a similar purpose – any may seem like the same thing – but there are a few key differences to know about before installing a new valve.
 Both kinds of valves have the same end goal – to prevent backflow in a pipe and keep water moving in one direction.